solarwinds/appoptics-apm-node/working/re-arch-notes.md

 encounter a mismatch with the bindings/agent release process but if it does it should blow up during testing.
 And Event::send() knowing the js structure is slightly more complicated than decomposing it at the js end and passing separate arguments but that's not really any more bullet proof.
-Event::send() does call `validEvent()` which makes a pretty good duck-type check on the Event object passed to it.
+Event::send() does call `validEvent()` which makes a pretty deep duck-type check on the Event object passed to it.
 - span._internal() - why are internal events kept in span.internal[]? custom.test.js depends on it.
 RESOLUTION
 was used only for custom.test.js. replaced with placeholder noop that won't keep info events alive for the life of the span; custom.test.js replaces the noop for it's purposes.